 The Victory Bell ceremony “recognizes more than just the completing of the requirements for your degree,” Butler said in the Keating Hall ceremony.
 “We recognize the whole person today.
 Today’s graduates are special,” he said, for taking the path of military service—“a path less traveled”—on their way to college graduation.

-More than half of service members and veterans name educational opportunities as one reason for joining, he said, and noted the many first-generation college students enrolled the School of Professional and Continuing Studies.
+More than half of service members and veterans name educational opportunities as one reason for joining, he said, and noted the many first-generation college students enrolled in the School of Professional and Continuing Studies.

 “Today marks the end of one chapter of our lives, and for most all of you, I suspect part of [your]continued journey is service—service to our nation, to our communities, to the men and women of the world.
 For we are men and women for others.
 It’s part of our Jesuit education and ethos,” said Butler, PCS ’17, a member of the Class of 2019 who is completing a master’s degree in nonprofit leadership.